nickcollins/zinal/README.md

 ## Viewing and editing a zinal db

 Run `racket main.rkt example.db` - zinal will display the example db's "main module".
-Type "right" then "down" to select the module's first statement. zinal doesn't currently support mouse input, so you'll have to interact with it exclusively via the keyboard.
-Use the arrow keys (or `hjkl`) to navigate around the module.
+Type "right" then "down" to select the module's first statement.
+Zinal doesn't currently support mouse input, so you'll have to interact with it exclusively via the keyboard:
+- Use the arrow keys (or `hjkl`) to navigate around the module.
 To expand or collapse a list, use shift in conjunction with left and right movement.
-To navigate to a different module, type `e`.
+- To navigate to a different module, type `e`.
-To see the complete body of a definition, navigate to it and press `enter`.
-To add nodes, press `I`, `A`, `i`, `a`, or `o`, and to delete them press
+- To see the complete body of a definition, navigate to it and press `enter`.
-`d` (or `s` to replace).
+- To add nodes, press `I`, `A`, `i`, `a`, or `o`, and to delete them press `d` (or `s` to replace).

 The key-bindings are intended to feel familiar to vim users - but you can view or edit them in the `key-bindings.rkt` file.

 ## Compiling